thedudeguy/JukeIt/README.md

 ## Features

 * Craft discs called Obsidyiscs
-* Attach .ogg's, wav's, or mp3's to an Obsidyisc in which that perticular disc will play.
+* Attach .ogg's, wav's, or mp3's to an Obsidyisc in which that particular disc will play.
 * All players within range of a jukebox can hear an Obsidyisc playing.
 * Build numerous types of jukeboxes with different ranges.
 * Built in Server to host Audio files on your own server!